How to Install & Use WordPress Locally with XAMPP

 WordPress is a robust CMS, enabling you to develop a website that goes above and beyond.
 With help from extensive developer resources, you can create the perfect setup for your site, as well as a staging environment and any other supplementary tools you may require.

 You’ll also need a host such as WP Engine, to support your website’s growth over time and simplify the staging process.
-Take a look at our managed hosting plans – including free SSL certificates and automated site migration – and see what we have to offer!
+Take a look at our plans and learn more baout our indusry leading WordPress hosting—including free SSL certificates and automated site migration—and see what we have to offer!